 No neighborhoods in Antioch are identified as "Highest Resource" or "High Resource" areas by State-commissioned research, while 89.6 percent of residents live in areas identified by this research as "Low Resource" or "High Segregation and Poverty" areas.
 These neighborhood designations are based on a range of indicators, including education, poverty, proximity to jobs and economic opportunities, low pollution levels, and other factors.
 According to research from The University of California, Berkeley, 31.3 percent of households in Antioch live in neighborhoods that are susceptible to or experiencing displacement, and 19.2 percent live in areas at risk of or undergoing gentrification.
-6.8 percent of households in Antioch live in neighborhoods where low-income households are likely excluded due to prohibitive housing costs.
-There are various ways to address displacement including ensuring new housing at all income levels is built.
+In Antioch, 6.8 percent of households in Antioch live are in neighborhoods where low-income households are likely excluded due to prohibitive housing costs.
+Displacement can be addressed by There are various ways to address displacement including ensuringbuilding new housing at all income levels-is built.

-4. Housing Condition
+Housing Condition

 Generally, there is limited data on the extent of substandard housing issues in a community.
-However, Census Bureau data gives a sense of some of the substandard conditions that may be present in Antioch.
-I.6 percent of renters in Antioch reported lacking a kitchen and 0.7 percent of renters lack plumbing, compared to 0.3 percent of owners who lack a kitchen and 0.3 percent of owners who lack plumbing.
-In addition, the City's Code Enforcement Division estimates that approximately 10-15 percent of the housing stock needs rehabilitation.
+However, The U.S. Census Bureau data gives a sense of some of the substandard conditions that may be present in Antioch.
+In Antioch.
+I.6 percent of renters in Antioch-reported lacking a kitchen and 0.7 percent of renters lack plumbing, compared to 0.3 percent of owners who lack a kitchen and 0.3 percent of owners who lack plumbing.
+In addition, the City's Code Enforcement Division estimates that approximately 10-15 percent of the housing stock needs rehabilitation, while another 15 percent likely needs to be replaced all together.